rutu99/AI-Powered-Skill-Assessment-Personalised-Learning-Plan-Agent/SAMPLE_IO.md

 Q2: When would you use a window function instead of GROUP BY?
     Give a specific example.

-Priya: Window functions when I need row-level context alongside aggregates.
+Sayali: Window functions when I need row-level context alongside aggregates.
        For example, ROW_NUMBER() OVER (PARTITION BY user_id ORDER BY date) to identify each user's first purchase — GROUP BY would collapse the rows and I'd lose that detail.